keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 When we talk about events and their properties, we are starting to dig into the art of data science.
 There is no prescription for what events you should record and what properties will be important for your unique application.
 Rather, you need to think creatively about what information is important to you now and what might be important in the future.
 We believe that it can’t hurt to have too much information.
 Here are some things to consider capturing as event properties:

 * Information about the event itself.
-If your event is a phone call, what number is being called? how many times did the phone ring?
+If your event is a phone call, what number is being called?
+How many times did the phone ring?
 Did someone answer?
 * Information about the actor performing the event.
 For example, if you’re recording a user action, what do you know about the user at that point in time?
 If possible, record their age, gender, location, favorite coffee shop, or whatever else you know that might be useful for analyzing their behavior later.
 * Information about other actors involved.
 For example, if your event is a user sharing content with another user, you could record the properties of the recipient.
 What is their name?
 To what groups do they belong?
 * Information about the session - How long has your app been running since this event occurred?
 Is this the user’s first session?